Moto C and C Plus phones rumored for first-time buyers

 Motorola might not be done introducing affordable Moto phones this year.

-The latest rumored phones from the Lenovo-subsidiary could be called the Moto C and Moto C Plus and targeted for first-time buyers, according to a VentureBeat story by gadget leaker Evan Blass.
+The latest rumored phones from the Lenovo-subsidiary could be called the Moto C and Moto C Plus and aimed at first-time buyers, according to a VentureBeat story by gadget leaker Evan Blass.

-The Moto C could allegedly come with a 5-inch display with a 854x480-pixel resolution, while the Moto C Plus will be in 4G and have a 1,280x720 HD.
-The two phones might come in 3G and 4G variants with MediaTek chip processors.
-The models would apparently come in a few colors including black, white, gold and red.
+The Moto C allegedly could come with a 5-inch display with 854-by-480-pixel resolution, while the Moto C Plus will be 4G and have 1,280-by-720 HD resolution.
+The two phones might come in 3G and 4G variants with MediaTek processors.
+The models would apparently come in a few colors, including black, white, gold and red.

 If they do appear, these two new Moto phones would be the entry-level answer to the midrange Moto G5 and G5 Plus handsets.